cloudevents/spec/cloudevents/formats/cbor-format.md

 `datacontenttype` had been specified explicitly as `application/cbor`.

-If the `datacontenttype` declares the data to contain CBOR-formatted content, a CBOR serializer MUST translate the data value to a [CBOR date item][cbor-data-item], and use the member name `data` to store it inside the CBOR representation.
+If the `datacontenttype` declares the data to contain CBOR-formatted content, a [CBOR encoder][cbor-encoder] MUST translate the data value to a [CBOR date item][cbor-data-item], and use the member name `data` to store it inside the CBOR representation.
 The data value MUST be stored directly as a CBOR data item, rather than as an encoded CBOR buffer (tagged or un-tagged).
-An implementation MAY fail to serialize the event if it is unable to translate the runtime value to a CBOR data item.
+An implementation MAY fail to encode the event if it is unable to translate the runtime value to a [CBOR data item][cbor-data-item].

-Otherwise, if the `datacontenttype` does not declare CBOR-formatted data content, a CBOR serializer MUST store the data value, properly encoded according to the `datacontenttype`, in the `data` member of the CBOR representation.
+Otherwise, if the `datacontenttype` does not declare CBOR-formatted data content, a [CBOR encoder][cbor-encoder] MUST store the data value, properly encoded according to the `datacontenttype`, in the `data` member of the CBOR representation.
-An implementation MAY fail to serialize the event if it is unable to represent the runtime value as a properly encoded CBOR data item.
+An implementation MAY fail to encode the event if it is unable to represent the runtime value as a properly encoded CBOR data item.

 Furthermore, unlike attributes, for which value types are restricted by the